V-Rajasekar/bhagavad-gita/Chapter-2/Verse-61.md

 		3. yum also represents double(twin)
-Self control is not mere physical withdrawal, Its withdrawal from sense centres of the mind Mastering Sayamya - Knowing when to contact, when to restrain and when to stop it  w.r.t to all the senses. when to start practising Sayamya your consciousness move from external senses to the sense centers. you will enjoy everything in life, but also detached.
+Self control is not mere physical withdrawal, Its withdrawal from sense centres of the mind Mastering Sayamya - Knowing when to contact, when to restrain and when to stop it  w.r.t to all the senses. when you start practising Sayamya your consciousness move from external senses to the sense centers of mind. you will enjoy everything in life, but also detached.
 Sayamya and meditation(Sadhana) compliments each other, when you practise sayamya it gives focus to sit and meditate and mediation gives energy to practise sayamya.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MzI0Nzk1NjgsMTAyMTAwMDM5NywxOT
+eyJoaXN0b3J5IjpbMTY4MDQzMzM4MywxMDIxMDAwMzk3LDE5Nz
-cwOTQ3NjY2LDkxMzEzNDQ0MiwyMDQzNDU1MDUxLDU0OTk2OTI4
+A5NDc2NjYsOTEzMTM0NDQyLDIwNDM0NTUwNTEsNTQ5OTY5Mjg3
-NywtMTY2Mjk2OTUsLTgwOTI2Mjk4MSwtMjAxNDkzNDcwNiwxND
+LC0xNjYyOTY5NSwtODA5MjYyOTgxLC0yMDE0OTM0NzA2LDE0Mz
-M0NDEyMjg0LC01MzkwODYwMDRdfQ==
+Q0MTIyODQsLTUzOTA4NjAwNF19
 -->